ten-protocol/ten-whitepaper/consensus.md

 Compared to a typical L1 protocol, there is an additional complexity to consider.
 In an L1 like Bitcoin or Ethereum, once a node gossips a valid block, all the other nodes are incentivised to use it as a parent because they know everyone does that too.
 In an L2 decentralised protocol like POBI, there is an additional step: the publication of the rollup to L1, which can fail for multiple reasons.
 Furthermore, the incentive design must also consider the problem of front-running the actual rollup.
 For a rollup to be final, it has to be added to an L1 block, which is where an L1 miner or staker can attempt to claim the reward that rightfully belongs to a different L2 node.

-The high-level goal is to keep the system functioning as smoothly as possible and resist random failures or malicious behaviour while not penalising Obscuro nodes for not being available.
+The high level goal is to keep the system functioning as smoothly as possible and resist random failures or malicious behaviour while not penalising Obscuro nodes for not being available.
 Obscuro introduces the concept of _claiming rewards_ independently of the actual canonical rollup chain.
 The great advantage is increased flexibility in aligning incentives at the cost of increased complexity.
 Rewards can be awarded in full, split between Aggregators or just enough to cover the cost of gas.
 The reward from publishing a rollup will never exceed twice the gas cost.

 These are the Aggregator rewarding rules: